-All field experiences (EDU1401 EFE I, EDU2401 EFE II, EDU3401 EFE III, EDU3405 Individual Field Experiences, EDU3411 Literacy Clinical, EDU4253 and EDU42xx Student Teaching I & II) are program and licensure requirements for all students, including transfer students.
+All field experiences are program requirements for all students, including transfer students.
+These include:

+EDU1401 EFE I, EDU2401 EFE II, EDU3401 EFE III, EDU3405 Individual Field Experiences

+-AND-

+EDU3411 Literacy Clinical, EDU4253 and EDU42xx Student Teaching I & II (Elementary Education)

+EDU342x Clinical, EDU4353 and EDU435x or EDU428x Student Teaching I & II (Secondary Education) and Student Teaching I & II are part of the course structure of those courses taught in the block in which those experiences occur (EDU33xx and PSY3031, respectively).

 The student is responsible for assuring that the grade level of these experiences encompasses the range for assignment and licensure.
-It is not necessary to have experiences in each grade, but the student should have experiences in the primary level (K-2) and in the intermediate level (3-6).
-In addition, students seeking an endorsement must have a middle level (7-8).
+It is not necessary to have experiences in each grade, but the student should have experiences in:

+The primary level (K-2) and in the intermediate level (3-6).
+In addition, students seeking an endorsement must have a middle level (7-8) (Elementary Education)

+The intermediate level (5-6), middle-school level (7-8), and high school level (9-12).
+The student seeking a K-12 license must have K-4 level experience as well.
+(Secondary Education)